Commonwealth Local Government Forum

 • research and health.

-There are significant questions around access to and representation of both local government and civil society in decision making processes for Global Gateway project at country and regional level.
-The meeting was opened with representatives from the Kenyan Government and the EU Delegation to Kenya shared their perspectives and process in navigating the partnership, and balancing investment priorities with debt commitments and citizens asks on ground.
+There are significant questions around access to, and representation of both local government and civil society in decision-making processes for Global Gateway projects at country and regional level.
+The meeting was opened with representatives from the Kenyan Government, and the EU Delegation to Kenya shared their perspectives and process in navigating the partnership, and balancing investment priorities with debt commitments and citizen asks on the ground.

 Good practice in Kenya